Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-The suburb of Mays Hill's income level is above the national average according to AreaSearch data aggregated from the ATO for the financial year ended June 2023.
-The median income among taxpayers in Mays Hill was $57,827 and the average income stood at $70,145, compared to Greater Sydney's figures of $60,817 and $83,003 respectively.
-Based on Wage Price Index growth of 8.86% from July 2023 to September 2025, the estimated median income would be approximately $62,950 and the average income would be around $76,360 as of September 2025.
-According to Census data, incomes in Mays Hill cluster around the 72nd percentile nationally.
-Income distribution shows that 41.4% of the population (916 individuals) fall within the $1,500 - $2,999 income range, similar to the surrounding region where 30.9% occupy this bracket.
-High housing costs consume 20.1% of income, but strong earnings place disposable income at the 63rd percentile nationally.
+The suburb of Mays Hill had an income level above the national average according to ATO data aggregated by AreaSearch for the financial year ended June 2023.
+The median income among taxpayers in Mays Hill was $57,827 and the average income stood at $70,145.
+This compares to figures for Greater Sydney of $60,817 and $83,003 respectively.
+Based on Wage Price Index growth of 8.86% from July 2023 to September 2025, current estimates would be approximately $62,950 (median) and $76,360 (average).
+Census data shows household, family and personal incomes in Mays Hill cluster around the 72nd percentile nationally.
+Distribution data indicates that 41.4% of the population (915 individuals) fall within the $1,500 - $2,999 income range, similar to the surrounding region where 30.9% occupy this bracket.
+High housing costs consume 20.1% of income.
+Despite this, strong earnings place disposable income at the 63rd percentile nationally.
 The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income